Bladder pain and urinary frequency flare with certain triggers if you have this condition. Learn about treatments and self-care.

 No simple treatment eliminates the signs and symptoms of interstitial cystitis, and no one treatment works for everyone.
 You may need to try various treatments or combinations of treatments before you find an approach that relieves your symptoms.

 Working with a physical therapist may relieve pelvic pain associated with muscle tenderness, restrictive connective tissue or muscle abnormalities in your pelvic floor.

-Oral medications that may improve the signs and symptoms of interstitial cystitis include:
+Certain medicines that you take by mouth (oral medications) may improve signs and symptoms of interstitial cystitis:

 Nerve stimulation techniques include:

 Transcutaneous electrical nerve stimulation (TENS).
 With TENS, mild electrical pulses relieve pelvic pain and, in some cases, reduce urinary frequency.
 TENS may increase blood flow to the bladder.
 This may strengthen the muscles that help control the bladder or trigger the release of substances that block pain.